 As we encourage healing in Indigenous communities, there are steps we can all help in this process.
 We recommend that you start with three things — vote, volunteer, and donate (donations do not have to be monetary; you could donate supplies, your time, or a gesture of paying it forward).

 If you need help getting started, we encourage you to check out the information below.
 There are many more Native organizations and tribes doing incredible work in this area, so this is by no means an exhaustive list.

 As we reflect on Indigenous Peoples’ Day, help us make Indigenous communities visible every day, not just one day a year.
 Help us recognize that Indigenous people are diverse, resilient, strong, and constantly changing.
 We are two Alaskan Natives who are sharing a bit of our story and our perspective.
 We do not speak for all Indigenous and Native communities.
 Walk with us as we define what an inclusive community, Natives and non-Natives alike, looks like today.

 Duwamish Longhouse and Cultural Center — Traditional Duwamish cedar longhouse, museum, and art gallery located adjacent to a visitable archaeological and cultural historic site.
-Starting Oct.
-9, Duwamish Longhouse hosts a new exhibit, SPIRIT RETURNS 2.0, which celebrates decades of growth and progress, explores the complex relationship between the Duwamish Tribe and settlers who arrived in 1850s, and examines history from an indigenous perspective.
+On November 24-26, 2023, the Longhouse will host a Native Arts and Crafts market.

 Photo caption for top photo: Clan poles outside the Teslin Tlingit Heritage Centre, Yukon, Canada.